thinkdata-works/sample_apps/java-example/README.md

 # Development

-Please consult [the javadoc](https://thinkdata-works.github.io/namara-java-sdk/) for full usage.
+Please consult [the javadoc](https://thinkdata-works.github.io/namara-java-sdk/) for full usage of the library.

+Please also see the [the Namara Query API documentation](https://thinkdataworks.gitbook.io/namara/query-api) for details on using the query language.